nju-cn-course/nju-network-labs/content/ch03/subch01/handle-arp-request.md

    client# wireshark -k &
    ```

-   > [!NOTE]
+   {% hint style="success" %}
-   > You'll get some warnings from Wireshark about running as root, which you can safely ignore.
+   You'll get some warnings from Wireshark about running as root, which you can safely ignore.
+   {% endhint %}

 4. Open an xterm on the router node: